The following professionals lent their expertise to this article:

 • Option A: Complete a bachelor’s degree with at least 30 semester hours of biology and chemistry as well as completing an accredited program within the past five years.

-• Option B: Complete a bachelor’s degree with at least 30 semester hours of biology and chemistry as well as one year of full-time experience in a histopathology laboratory in the United States.
+• Option B: (1) Complete a bachelor’s degree with at least 30 semester hours of biology and chemistry.
+(2) Have at least one year of full-time experience in a histopathology lab.

 What does a histology career path look like?